ytbryan/ytbryan.github.io/hidden/autistic-wonder/index.md

 ---
-title: Another Way Academy
+title: Autistic Wonder
 author: ytbryan
 layout: default
 hidden: true
-permalink: /anotherway
+permalink: /autistic

 ---

-Another Way Programme
+Autistic Wonder Programme

-Another Way Programme is an online programming course designed to introduce ex-convict and juvenile delinquency & school dropout to simple software making.
+Autistic Wonder Programme is a

 This course is created to help these group of people, reintegrate back to the society.